openvax/mhcflurry/docs/commandline_tutorial.rst

 .. literalinclude:: /example.fasta

-Here's the ``mhcflurry-predict-scan`` invocation to scan the proteins for binders to either of two MHC I genotypes:
+Here's the ``mhcflurry-predict-scan`` invocation to scan the proteins for binders to either of two MHC I genotypes (using a 100 nM threshold):

 .. command-output::
     mhcflurry-predict-scan